-Dr. Mark R. Hagerott, Chancellor, North Dakota University System, provided testimony regarding the committee's study of the workforce training centers in North Dakotathe state.
+Dr. Mark R. Hagerott, Chancellor, North Dakota University System, provided testimony regarding the committee's study of the workforce training centers in the state.
 He noted:

-- Due to population increases in western North Dakota, the State Board of Higher Education has contemplated adding training services to the TrainND program. - The state needs to recruit and develop highly-skilled workers to meet the demands of the state's robust energy, agriculture, and digitization sectors.
+- Due to population increases in western North Dakota, the State Board of Higher Education has contemplated adding training services to the TrainND program. - The state needs to recruit and develop highly skilled workers to meet the demands of the state's robust energy, agriculture, and digitization sectors.

-Dr. Carmen Simone, Campus Dean and Chief Executive Officer, Dakota College at Bottineau, provided testimony (Appendix C) regarding the committee's study of the workforce training centers in North Dakotathe state.
+Dr. Carmen Simone, Campus Dean and Chief Executive Officer, Dakota College at Bottineau, provided testimony (Appendix C) regarding the committee's study of the workforce training centers in the state.
 She noted:

-- The newly established workforce training center funding distribution model would not change under the proposed plan to reorganize the TrainND program. - If reorganization of the TrainND program reorganization occurs, all current and prospective institutions will need to communicate and work collaboratively to understandmeet the workforce training needs of the state. - Launching It will be difficult to launch two new TrainND sites at Dakota College at Bottineau and Dickinson State University (DSU) will be incredibly difficult without an increased appropriation from the Legislative Assembly.
+- The newly established workforce training center funding distribution model would not change under the proposed plan to reorganize the TrainND program. - If the TrainND program reorganization occurs, all current and prospective institutions will need to communicate and work collaboratively to meet the workforce training needs of the state. - It will be difficult to launch two new TrainND sites at Dakota College at Bottineau and Dickinson State University without an increased appropriation from the Legislative Assembly.

-Mr. Stephen D. Easton, J.D., President, Dickinson State University, provided testimony regarding the committee's study of the workforce training centers in North Dakotathe state.
+Mr. Stephen D. Easton, President, Dickinson State University, provided testimony regarding the committee's study of the workforce training centers in the state.
 He noted:

-- DSU is partnering with local-school districts and career and technical education (CTE) centers in southwestern North Dakota to provide workforce training and educational services.
-He also noted - DSU is poised to offer additional workforce training services under the TrainND program.
+- Dickinson State University is partnering with school districts and career and technical education centers in southwestern North Dakota to provide workforce training and educational services. - Dickinson State University is poised to offer additional workforce training services under the TrainND program.

-Mr. Kenley Nebeker, Executive Director, TrainND Northwest, Williston State College, provided testimony regarding the committee's study of the workforce training centers in North Dakotathe state.
+Mr. Kenley Nebeker, Executive Director, TrainND Northwest, Williston State College, provided testimony regarding the committee's study of the workforce training centers in the state.
 He noted:

-- TrainND is operated as a business; and legislative appropriations amount to only 6 percent of the budget of TrainND Northwest is funded by legislative appropriations. - The proposed reorganization plan of TrainND would affect to have a negative impact on TrainND Northwest negatively.
+- TrainND is operated as a business and only 6 percent of the budget of TrainND Northwest is funded by legislative appropriations. - The proposed reorganization of TrainND would have a negative impact on TrainND Northwest.